Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 There's no real translation for 'tartine' – it sometimes means toast but not made with the square, sliced stuff that passes for bread in some countries.

 Usually it means a half or a quarter baguette, sliced horizontally, with butter and jam (or jelly).
-Sometimes the baguette is sliced into small, round pieces, but that is rare and round slices are used mostly for lunch or dinner.
+Sometimes the baguette is cut into small, round pieces, but that is rare and round slices are used mostly for lunch or dinner.
 At breakfast, you want to be able to "dunk" your tartine into your bowl of café au lait...
 And the baguette may be grilled, though not necessarily so.

 Butter is optional although common, and can be either unsalted (doux) or salted (salé).
 It really is a question of taste, and often of region.